HustMaroon/promotion_scan/README.md

 - items: list of current items and quantity of each items
 - rules: list of current applied promotions

+### Strategy
+- First apply all applicable on_item promotion (assume that there is only 1 on_item promotion for 1 item added to checkout at the same time )
+- Calculate total after on_item promotions and apply on_total promotions

 ## How to setup
 Just run `bundle install` and `rspec` at the top of directory